mraysmit/restmonkey/docs/README.md

 features:
   recordReplay:
     mode: record|replay|off
-    file: target/tinyrest.recordings.jsonl
+    file: target/RESTMonkey.recordings.jsonl
     replayOnMiss: fallback|error
 ```

-- **record**: After a route produces a response, TinyRest appends a JSON object to the file.
+- **record**: After a route produces a response, RESTMonkey appends a JSON object to the file.
-- **replay**: On each request, TinyRest tries to match a recorded entry (method, path, query, opt headers/body).
+- **replay**: On each request, RESTMonkey tries to match a recorded entry (method, path, query, opt headers/body).
 If `replayOnMiss: fallback`, it routes normally; if `error`, it returns **501** so you notice gaps.

-> Matching knobs (`features.recordReplay.match`) are implemented in the `TinyRest.java` provided earlier.
+> Matching knobs (`features.recordReplay.match`) are implemented in the `RESTMonkey.java` provided earlier.
 If you need body/header matching, add those keys in YAML accordingly.

 ---

 ## CI Tips

 - Always bind to a **random port** in CI (`port: 0`) and let the **JUnit extension** inject the base URL.
-- Keep `tinyrest.yml` minimal and deterministic.
+- Keep `RESTMonkey.yml` minimal and deterministic.
 If you use templating randomness, constrain it (e.g., `random.int(1,3)`).
-- Persist `target/tinyrest.recordings.jsonl` as an artifact if you rely on replay.
+- Persist `target/RESTMonkey.recordings.jsonl` as an artifact if you rely on replay.

 ---